Birthing, Centering Pregnancy & Parenting

 1st & 3rd Wednesday of the month: 10-11 a.m.

-Centering Pregnancy Prenatal Model at our Downtown Reading Campus
+Centering Pregnancy Prenatal Care Offered at Two Locations: Downtown Campus and Bern Campus

-Since the Centering model promotes self-care, it has been linked to better overall health management.
-The combination of the continuity of prenatal care, as well as the educational, emotional, and social support the women in Centering Pregnancy receive has also been linked to better pregnancy health outcomes such as: lower rates of preterm delivery and low birth weight babies, and higher exclusive breastfeeding rates.
+Centering Pregnancy promotes self-care and has been linked to overall health managements.
+The combination of the continuity of prenatal care, as well as the educational, emotional and social support the women in Centering Pregnancy receive has also been linked to better pregnancy health outcomes such as: lower rates of preterm delivery and low birth weight babies, and higher exclusive breastfeeding rates.

-Please contact Kim Hunter, OB Nurse Navigator, at khunter3@PennStateHealth.psu.edu or (484)650-1767 for more information about this program.
+Groups are offered in both English and Spanish.
+Please contact OB Nurse Navigator, Christiane Benner at 484-878-1766 or Cbenner3@pennstatehealth.psu.edu for more information about the Centering programs.